Cramped Legroom On Flights Unlikely To Change, Despite Congressional Mandate

 The FAA disagrees and rejected FlyersRights' petition to establish a minimum seat size and pitch, ruling that the smallest space airlines currently use — a mere 28 inches on some low-cost carriers — is roomy enough to allow for the safe evacuation of a plane in 90 seconds or less.

-Enter the U.S. Congress, which is providing a glimmer of hope for air travelers tired of those shrinking airline seats.
+But Congress is providing a glimmer of hope for air travelers tired of those shrinking airline seats.
 It included a provision in the recently approved Federal Aviation Administration reauthorization act that orders the FAA to establish minimum seat widths and pitch.

 The problem, according to Hudson, is that the law doesn't tell regulators what that minimum standard should be.